platformsh/platformsh-docs/docs/src/guides/ibexa/deploy.md

 ## Local Development with eZ Platform 2.x and later

-The eZ community provides a tool called [eZ Launchpad](https://ezsystems.github.io/launchpad/) for local development on top of a Docker stack.
-It improves Developer eXperience and reduces complexity for common actions by simplifying your interactions with Docker containers. eZ Launchpad is ready to work with Platform.sh.
+For local development on top of a Docker stack, the eZ community provides a tool called [eZ Launchpad](https://ezsystems.github.io/launchpad/) It improves developer experience and reduces complexity for common actions by simplifying your interactions with Docker containers. eZ Launchpad is ready to work with Platform.sh.

 It serves as a wrapper that allows you to run console commands from within the container without logging into it explicitly.
 For example to run `bin/console` `cache:clear` inside the PHP container do: